radius-project/radius/docs/content/contributing/architecture/index.md

 - Azure: Radius API is implemented as a resource provider to give full interop with ARM types and ARM-related tools
 - Kubernetes: Radius API is implemented as a controller to give full interop with Kubernetes types and Kubernetes-related tools

-The Radius API will recieve application data in the native format of the hosting platform:
+The Radius API will receive application data in the native format of the hosting platform:

 - Azure: ARM resources in JSON format
 - Kubernetes: Kubernetes CRDs